Thursday, April 3

 Easter Service

-Choir of First Lutheran (Jonathan Wessler, director, organ) with Karen Burciaga, Guinevere Fridley, Joy Grimes, Carol Lewis, James Perretta, Michael Sponseller, violas da gamba
+Choir of First Lutheran (Jonathan Wessler, director, organ) with Karen Burciaga, Guinevere Fridley, Joy Grimes, Carol Lewis, James Perretta, Rebecca Shaw, violas da gamba

 Works for voices and viols by Byrd, Schütz, and Buxtehude, and hymns.